 Outside areas and boundaries Visually inspected.
-There are garden grounds to the rear of the property, these appear to be laid generally to grass and decorative chips.
-Boundary divisions are marked by hedges.
-Access to the rear garden is via a shared access pathway.
-Ceilings Visually inspected from floor level. - Comings Ceilings appear to be of plasterboard material.
-There are some PVC ceiling claddings together with sections of textured plaster.
+There are Garden grounds to the rear of the property.
+These are laid generally to grass and concrete paving.
+The boundary divisions are marked by timber fencing and hedges.
+There is a tarmac driveway to the side of the property.

+Ceilings Visually inspected from floor level.
+The ceilings appear to be a mixture of lath and plaster and plasterboard material.
+There are some PVC decorative ceiling claddings.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of solid construction with a plaster on hard finish.
-There are some tiled wall finishes.
+The internal walls are of solid construction with a plaster hard finish.
+There are some PVC decorative 'wet wall' claddings.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
+The flooring is predominantly of suspended timber construction.
+The flooring within the kitchen appears to be of solid construction.
 I was unable to inspect the sub-floor area as any access is via the ground floor flat.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors.
+The internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains a range of floor and wall mounted storage units and worktops.